Program & Activities

 Innovative Activity Scheduling

-Camp Laurel is known for its innovative Scheduling Program which allows a blend of required activities and electives and becomes more flexible as campers get older.
+Camp Laurel is known for its innovative Scheduling Program, which combines core activities with a wide range of electives and becomes increasingly flexible as campers grow older.

 Intercamps